issp-center-dev/TeNeS/docs/sphinx/en/install.rst

 3. `sanitizers-cmake <https://github.com/arsenm/sanitizers-cmake>`_

 TeNeS can use MPI and ScaLAPACK for parallel operations of tensors.
 MPI and ScaLAPACK must be installed by yourself.
-If you use homebrew on macOS, for example, type the following command:
+For example, if you use Debian GNU/Linux (or Debian based system such as Ubuntu) and have root priviledges, you can easily install them by the following:

 .. code::

-   brew install open-mpi scalapack
+   sudo apt install openmpi-bin libopenmpi-dev libscalapack-mpi-dev

-For others, see the official instruction of some MPI implementation (e.g., OpenMPI) and ScaLAPACK.
+For others, see the official instruction of some MPI implementation and ScaLAPACK.

-For ``tenes_simple`` which generates the input file for ``tenes``, Python3 is required.
+Python3 is required for the input file generators, ``tenes_simple`` and ``tenes_std`` .
-Additionary, the following python packages are required.
+Additionary, the following python packages are also required.

 1. numpy
+2. scipy
-2. toml
+3. toml

 Install